GavinChoy/MandelbrotSetGenerator/README.md

 I used the Complex library to make my code shorter and to improve maintainability.

-For Object Oriented Programming, and the Asessment Objectives, I have kept the plotting in a method outside of main(), and kept the function for determining the divergence of the point in a header file.
+For Object Oriented Programming, and the Assessment Objectives, I have kept the plotting in a method outside of main(), and kept the function for determining the divergence of the point in a header file.

 My solution was in two files called Mandelbrot.cpp and Mandelbrot_Iterations.hpp